Jared and Ivanka stay out of the spotlight amid Comey fallout

 Ivanka Trump spoke at an event honoring military families just before the news of Comey's departure broke late Tuesday afternoon.
 She had not made any public appearances since, with the exception of a pooled-press event at the White House Friday.

 She posts prolifically on social media -- sometimes multiple times a day.
-But following Monday snaps from a visit to a popular Hirschhorn Museum exhibit and a meeting with biomedical community leaders, she's been relatively quiet compared to her usual posting pattern -- sharing only a photo from Tueday's event, a link to an article on paid family leave, a #TBT from her trip to Berlin and an #FBF from a September visit to Virginia Beach.
+But following Monday snaps from a visit to a popular Hirshhorn Museum exhibit and a meeting with biomedical community leaders, she's been relatively quiet compared to her usual posting pattern -- sharing only a photo from Tueday's event, a link to an article on paid family leave, a #TBT from her trip to Berlin and an #FBF from a September visit to Virginia Beach.

 Kushner, who does not post on social media, joined his wife at the Tuesday event with their three children and did not attend any other public events.